 Amy is a Licensed Marriage and Family Therapist who has been in the field for 20 years.
 Her areas of clinical focus include trauma, domestic and sexual violence, grief and loss, and identity work.
 Brennan Manning once said, “Many people between the ages of thirty and sixty-whatever their stature in the community and whatever their personal achievements- undergo what can truly be called a second journey.
 The second journey begins when we know we cannot live the afternoon of life according to the morning program.”
 Amy’s deepest passion is helping people as they begin their “second journey.”

-Amy is trained in EMDR, Brainspotting, Trauma-Focused Cognitive Behavioral Therapy, and Trust-Based Relationship Interventions.
-She is an American Association of Marriage and Family Therapy (AAMFT) Approved Supervisor and a Clinical Fellow of the association.
+Amy is trained in Eye Movement Desensitization (EMDR,) Brainspotting, Trauma-Focused Cognitive Behavioral Therapy, and Trust-Based Relationship Interventions.
+She is also a Certified Grief Movement Guide.
+Finally, Amy is an American Association of Marriage and Family Therapy (AAMFT) Approved Supervisor and a Clinical Fellow of the association.